-When we started on our road trip around Colombia, it was pretty clear that one of our goals was to hike whenever possible and to enjoy nature.
+When we started on our road trip around Colombia, it was pretty clear that one of our goals was to hike whenever possible and enjoy nature.
 We wanted to prove to ourselves that we still can do this kind of adventures, baby and all.
-So we planned to do a hike on every major stop of our road trip.
-When we were in San Gil, we hiked on the Camino Real from Barichara to Guane.
+So we planned to go hiking on every main stop of our road trip.
+When we were in San Gil, we did a hike on the Camino Real from Barichara to Guane.
 And in Villa de Leyva, one of the most beautiful colonial towns in Colombia, we decided to do the hike to Laguna de Iguaque.

 Santuario de Flora y Fauna de Iguaque

 The lagoon is located in the Santuario de Flora y Fauna de Iguaque, a protected area just 10 km away from Villa de Leyva.
 The park covers an area of 67,5 square kilometers and is home to hundreds of different plant and wildlife species.
 One of the most peculiar is the frailejón, a shrub typical of the highlands.
 This area also includes one of the largest concentrations of oak trees in Colombia.